-Being family is an organization-wide a priority to exist as community of support for our Safe Home residents.
+Being family is an organization-wide priority to exist as a community of support for our Safe Home residents.
 Safe Homes are staffed with full time parenting adults as opposed to shift workers.
 Parenting adults express care, challenge growth, provide support, share power, and expand possibilities for those we serve.
 The Magnolia Model values grandparent interactions and incorporates grandparenting into volunteer opportunities

 The Magnolia Model provides individualized services based on the unique needs of each child.
 This individualized approach is modeled throughout all areas of programming.
 Parenting adults strive to meet the unique familial needs of each child.
 Every child is assigned a personalized treatment and intervention team meeting their unique therapeutic needs.

 The Magnolia Model recognizes that each child is designed with a unique set of gifts and talents known as strengths.
 The team actively listens to learn about each child’s unique set of strengths, interests, and desires.
 The team engages in conversations about those strengths in an encouraging way that allows the child to share more autonomously and openly.
 The organization invests in and fosters the exploration and development of strengths, desires, and interests.
 The Safe Home Team celebrates with residents as milestones are achieved.

 The Magnolia Model commits to track, assess, and report outcomes to provide evidence of success.
 The model was developed upon existing evidence-based models of care and studies on the impact and treatment of trauma.
 Some of those models and studies include:

 DCF Certification Training.